willchien/gen-ai-bootcamp-2025/lang-portal/backend/backend-technical-specs.md

 Initialize the sqlite database called `words.db`.

 ### Migrate Database
-Run migration sql files on the database
+Run migration sql files on the database.
 Migrations live in the `migrations` folder.
 The migration files will be run in order of their file name.
 The file names should looks like this: